lzap/provisioning-compose/README.md

 Change it accordingly if you running podman on a remote machine.
 The symptoms are that application (backend) is unable to connect to `kafka:9092` or `kafka:29092`.

 ### Live reloading for dev

 The backend container uses [CompileDaemon](github.com/githubnemo/CompileDaemon) for live reloading, it watches for changes, re-build and run the server when a change occurs.
 The frontend container uses webpack dev server hot reloading.

 ### Cleaning up

 Compose creates several volumes, to delete them (replace `docker` with `podman`, it works the same way):

 	docker volume ls
 	docker volume remove -a -f

+Alternatively, to erase everything:

+    podman system reset

 ### Rootless containers

-Some data is stored under `./data` folder.
+Some files (for `-dev` containers) are mounted from the host machine.
 When you use podman as non-root, you might get into issue of not being able to delete the files.
 To fix this:

-	podman unshare rm -rf data/*
+	podman unshare rm -rf folder/

 Some containers run the service as root, for example: